soutaro/nullarihyon/README.md

 Clearly the value of `x` after `if` statement cannot be `nil`.
 However, Nullarihyon reports warning on the assignment to `y` since `x` is `_Nullable` because of its declaration.

-For this, annotate variable declaration explicitly, and stop assigning `nil` explicitly.
+For this, annotate variable declaration explicitly, and stop assigning `nil`.

 ```objc
 NSString * _Nonnull x;